 7. You Can't Bite

 Simple as that: you won’t be able to bite anything.
-You will have to cut most of your food in small pieces and shove them in the back of your mouth.
-No longer will you enjoy that first bite to that succulent sandwich, nor will you feel the joy of sinking your teeth in a corn on the cob.
+You will have to cut most of your food into small pieces and shove them in the back of your mouth.
+No longer will you enjoy that first bite of that succulent sandwich, nor will you feel the joy of sinking your teeth in a corn on the cob.
 You also won‘t be able to take the tags off new clothes with your bare teeth.

 You may be able to bite once the pain is gone, but it is not recommendable.
 When you wear braces, your teeth are kind of loose and very susceptible to any kind of pressure.
 Biting directly into food will make your teeth move around and make you wear braces longer.